-In the midst of the battle of Kurukhshetra, Karna has a flat tyre and guess what he does.
-He tells the enemy (Arjun and his charioteer – the Hindu God, Krishna, the guy with the halo on the right side of his head), “Gimme a hand, Bud”.
+In the midst of the battle of Kurukhshetra, Karna has a flat tyre and guess what he does?
+He tells the enemy (Arjun and his charioteer, the Hindu God, Krishna, the blueish guy with the halo on the right side of his head), “Gimme a hand, Bud”.

 Guess what happened then?
-Well, you gotta read this piece ta find out…
+Well, you have to read this piece to find out…

 But India’s stance was ironic, since it has an opposing ethical precedent…..

 In the great epic, Mahabharata, when a defenceless Karna’s chariot wheel got mired in the mud in the middle of the battle of Kurukhshetra, he tried desperately to extricate it, but failed.
 Noting that the Pandava hero, Arjuna, was gaining on him and getting ready to slay him, Karna asked him to hold his fire and give him a hand.

 Coming to an adversary’s assistance in those days was a component of what was known as battlefield etiquette, which required that when a fighter had been placed unwittingly in a position of disadvantage, his antagonist had to hold further fire until he had recovered and the playing field had been leveled.
 Something similar plays out in boxing today, I understand – punching a fallen opponent is against the rules.

 Back in 5561BC (the date that vedic scholars think the Battle of Kurukshetra happened), battlefield etiquette was a very important component of the chivalry in the Indian apparently.